Registred UKCP & BACP Psychotherapist,

 About Me

-My name is Alessio and I am a Certified Psychotherapist and Psychotherapeutic Counsellor (UKCP and BACP registered).
+My name is Alessio, and I am a Certified Psychotherapist and Psychotherapeutic Counsellor (UKCP and BACP registered).

 Where can I help?
 Some examples: